 A Respondent may appeal, in writing to the College President, a decision reached the Hearing Board within five business days of the date of the decision letter.

 The basis for appeal is limited to a significant procedural error to the rights of the student; compelling new evidence not available at the time of the hearing, which when considered, may alter the decision; or the imposition of a sanction that was arbitrary and capricious.

 - Denial of the appeal

-- Remand the case back to the CRB to reconsider the new information and/or sanction
+- Remand the case back to the Hearing Board to reconsider the new information and/or sanction

 - Hear the case and uphold, modify or reverse the original sanction

 RMCAD is concerned with the individual student and will consider all of the circumstances in a particular case when assigning sanctions.
 This includes past disciplinary record, nature of the violation, and severity of damage, injury or harm.
-Sanctions are intended to be educational in nature, with a goal of preventing future violations from occurring.
-One or more of the following sanctions may be imposed for violating the College policies.
+Sanctions are intended to be progressive and educational in nature, with a goal of preventing future violations from occurring.
+One or more of the following sanctions may be imposed for violating the Student Code of Conduct policy.

 It may be found that the charges against the student are unsubstantiated and the student is exonerated.
 In this case, the decision letter specifies that the charges are cleared, and no disciplinary action is taken.

 A warning can be issued for a minor, first-time violation.
 A warning is a written or oral communication that further misconduct may result in more severe disciplinary action.
 The student is given a specific time period in which to show changes in behavior.
 Violations of the terms of probation or subsequent misconduct are grounds for further disciplinary action, including suspension or expulsion.